pwaller/pp2g/README.md

 # pp2g: print python to go

-This is a (currently incomplete and abandoned) experiment in translation to assist in translating python to Go.
+This is a (currently incomplete and abandoned) experiment to assist in translating python to Go.
 The goal is not to do a perfect job, but enough that a human can come in and translate it to standalone idiomatic Go.

 ### You might also like